lbod/delite-tutorial-old/beginner.md

 This isn't a replacement per se but a repository to be used as the core building blocks for leveraging current and future standards in HTML, CSS & JavaScript to build reusable Web Components.

-It can be used on it's own but more likely used with other projects either from the [ibm-js repositories](https://github.com/ibm-js) or other repositories.
+It can be used on its own but more likely used with other projects either from the [ibm-js repositories](https://github.com/ibm-js) or other repositories.

 More information can be found on the [delite website](http://ibm-js.github.io/delite/) explaining the standards this library aims to conform to.

 ## Tutorial details
-In this tutorial you'll learn how to create your own custom elements, learn how to register them, learn how to use templates & learn how you can bind data.
+In this tutorial you'll learn how to create your own custom elements, learn how to register them, learn how to use templates and learn how you can bind data.
 It's a beginner tutorial so we won't be delving too deep into what delite provides (yet!!!)

 ## Getting started
 To quickly get started, we're using [https://github.com/ibm-js/generator-delite-element](https://github.com/ibm-js/generator-delite-element) to install the required dependencies and create a basic scaffold.
-These steps are already explained but we'll repeat that documentation using Yeoman to get started.

 ### create the scaffold